 Rocks may seem incredibly hard, but, like nearly everything else in nature, eventually they wear away.
 Scientists call this process - where the forces of nature consume rocks and them back into sediment - weathering.
 There are many different materials that erode rocks over time, including water.
 Given its ubiquity, water is one of the most common agents of rock weathering, especially when it freezes and melts over time in a process called freeze-thaw weathering.
 Still, there are many other weathering agents that eat away at rock.

-There are three kinds of rock weathering, but the freeze-thaw cycle falls under category of mechanical (also called physical) weathering.
-According to Georgia Perimeter College, mechanical weathering is a process in which a weathering agent wears away at a rock without altering its mineral makeup or its molecular structure (as happens with rust or oxidation).
+There are three kinds of rock weathering, which are called mechanical, chemical and biological weathering.
+The freeze-thaw weathering cycle falls under the category of mechanical weathering (also called physical weathering).
+Mechanical weathering is a process in which a weathering agent wears away at a rock without altering its mineral makeup or its molecular structure (as happens with rust or oxidation).

-As the Water Encyclopedia reports, water expands 9 percent when it freezes.
+As the Water Encyclopedia reports, water expands 9% when it freezes.
 This makes the freeze-thaw cycle a powerful weathering agent.
 If, for example, water seeps into a crack in a rock, freezes overnight and then melts again in the morning, the expansion of the ice during the night will make the crack bigger.

 The freeze-thaw cycle is what gives water the ability to break rocks apart, but the process is also sometimes called frost wedging.
 Either term is acceptable.

 The Power of Water

 The freeze-thaw cycle is not the only way that water can eat away at rock.
 Rivers and streams can erode rock because their waters carry debris and other sediment that constantly flows over a rock's surface, wearing it down.
 Both erosion and weathering are considered destructive forces in geology.